-Note: When NetObjects Fusion cannot verify that an http, rlogin, tn3270, snews, or JavaScript link is valid, "Unsupported URL Type" displays.
+Note: When NetObjects Fusion cannot verify that an http, rlogin, tn3270, snews, or JavaScript link is valid, "Unsupported URL Type" displays in the Verify Status column.
 If NetObjects Fusion cannot verify a mailto, news, or telnet link, no status displays.

-Managing Data Objects
+Managing Data Objects and Photo Galleries

 Data objects are collections of fields of data.
 You can use a data object to publish data without using CGI scripts or database programming.
-For information about data objects, including how to create and delete them in Assets view, see Chapter 25, "Data Publishing."
+For information about data objects, including how to create and delete them in Assets view, see Chapter 26, "Data Publishing."

 When you click the Data Objects tab, NetObjects Fusion displays a list of all the data objects used in your site.
 In an internal data object, you can edit the name and field names and add new fields.
-See "Changing an Internal Data Field Name" on page 356.
+See "Changing an Internal Data Field Name" on page 398.